MegaAntiCheat/masterbase/README.md

 ```

 One can also make their steam api key available through the helper methods in `src/api/auth.py` through a json, toml, or environment variable.

+## Database API:

+This is a Litestar API

+## Database:

+This is a postgres database with migrations/schemas managed by Alembic

+Schemas are located in `alembic/versions`

+Creating a revision is as simple as:

+`pdm run alembic --name demos revision -m revision-name`

+Upgrading and downgrading:

+`pdm run alembic --name demos upgrade head`

+`pdm run alembic --name demos downgrade -1`

+It is important that downgrades compeltely undo an upgrade, as to not get stuck.